CTSRD-CHERI/cheribuild/README.md

 `remote-cheribuild.py my.freebsd.server [options] <targets...>` will run this script on `my.freebsd.server`

+If you would like to see what the script will do run it with the `--pretend` or `-p` option.
+For even more detail you can also pass `--verbose` or `-v`.

 ## Adapting the build configuration
 There are a lot of options to customize the behaviour of this script: e.g. the directory for the cloned sources can be changed from the default of `$HOME/cheri` using the `--source-root=` option.